kezhengzhu/ad-saftgamma/README.md

 # ad-saftgamma

-See saft-demo.ipynb for demonstration of how to use\n README.md to be updated
+See saft-demo.ipynb for demonstration of how to use

+### README.md to be updated